 The New York State Animal Population Control Program (APCP) is a low-cost spay/neuter grant program administered by The American Society for the Prevention of Cruelty to Animals® (ASPCA) on behalf of the New York State Department of Agriculture and Markets.

-The following types of organizations are eligible to apply to the ASPCA for APCP grant funds:
+The following types of organizations are eligible to apply for APCP grant funds:

-Municipal or county animal shelters and animal control
+- New York municipal or county animal shelters and animal control; or

 Designated Beneficiaries of APCP Grant Projects

-As required by New York State law, the allocation of APCP grants is restricted to entities providing low-cost spay/neuter services for the following populations:
+As required by New York State law, the allocation of APCP grant funds is restricted to entities providing low-cost spay/neuter services to pet parents who:

 Proposals may include the following types of funding requests:

-Payroll and expense support for new staff hires, including veterinarians, vet techs or other staff Mobile and MASH-style spay/neuter programs, including equipment, vehicles and costs associated with vehicles.
+- Payroll and expense support for new staff hires, including veterinarians, vet techs, or other staff

 How to Apply